 - Time

+- Freq

+- Hertz

 - Vt

 - Temp

+- Temper

 - GMIN

-Time, TEMP, Vt and GMIN are reserved and defined and may be used in B source expressions.
-At this time they do not work in global_param expressions.
+Time, TEMP, Vt, FREQ and GMIN are reserved and defined as "special variables", and may be used in B source expressions.
+Their values are set by the simulator.
+HERTZ is a synonym for FREQ and TEMPER is a synonym for TEMP.

+4.3.2.1.
 Example: Declaring a parameter